-For determining 2015 compensation levels, our Compensation Committee, after consulting with Radford, chose a group of 20 companies to include in the Peer Group based on their similarity to us in terms of industry focus, stage of development in transitioning from a development stage company to a commercial company, market capitalization size, revenues, financial position, entity size, pharmaceutical assets, business strategy, and the geographical location of the talent pool with which we compete.
+For determining 2016 compensation levels, our Compensation Committee, after consulting with Radford, chose a group of 24 companies to include in the Peer Group based on their similarity to us in terms of industry focus, stage of development, market capitalization size, revenues, financial position, entity size, pharmaceutical assets, business strategy, and the geographical location of the talent pool with which we compete.
 The market data for the Peer Group was drawn from publicly available documents.
 Additional compensation data for our Chief Executive Officer was obtained from the Radford Global Life Sciences Survey, which was provided to the Compensation Committee by Radford.
-For 2015, the Peer Group, which was determined by the Compensation Committee after consulting with Radford, consisted of the following companies:
+For 2016, the Peer Group, which was determined by the Compensation Committee after consulting with Radford, consisted of the following companies:

-ACADIA Pharmaceuticals Inc. Aegerion Pharmaceuticals, Inc. AMAG Pharmaceuticals, Inc. Arena Pharmaceuticals, Inc. Avanir Pharmaceuticals, Inc. (acquired by Otsuka Pharmaceuticals) Cadence Pharmaceuticals, Inc. (acquired by Mallinckrodt Pharmaceuticals) Depomed, Inc. Dyax Corp.
-Exelixis, Inc. Horizon Pharma, Inc. Idenix Pharmaceuticals, Inc. (acquired by Novartis) ImmunoGen, Inc. InterMune, Inc. (acquired by Roche) MannKind Corporation Nektar Therapeutics Neurocrine Biosciences, Inc. Omeros Corporation Orexigen Therapeutics, Inc. Pacira Pharmaceuticals, Inc. Xenoport, Inc.
+Adamas Pharmaceuticals, Inc. Omeros Corporation Aegerion Pharmaceuticals, Inc. (acquired by Novelion Orexigen Therapeutics, Inc. Therapeutics Inc.) Permix Therapeutics Holdings, Inc. AMAG Pharmaceuticals, Inc. Raptor Pharmaceuticals Corp.
+Aradigm Corporation Retrophin, Inc. Arena Pharmaceuticals, Inc. SciClone Pharmaceuticals, Inc. Corcept Therapeutics Incorporated Spectrum Pharmaceuticals, Inc. Corium International, Inc. Sucampo Pharmaceuticals, Inc. CTI BioPharma Corp.
+Supernus Pharmaceuticals, Inc. Cumberland Pharmaceuticals Inc. Xenoport, Inc. (acquired by Arbor Pharmaceuticals, LLC) Depomed, Inc. Zafgen, Inc. Enanta Pharmaceuticals, Inc. Zogenix, Inc. ImmunoGen, Inc.

 The data on the compensation practices of the Peer Group is gathered by our searches of publicly available information.
 Due to the variations between companies reporting the individual and roles for which compensation is disclosed, directly comparable information is not available from each peer company with respect to each of our named executive officers.
 In considering the Peer Group compensation data, the Compensation Committee recognizes that executives at different companies can play significantly different roles, with different responsibilities and scope of work, even though they may hold similar titles or positions.
 Moreover, it is not always possible to determine the respective qualitative factors that may influence compensation or their perceived importance to their companies' business, strategy and objectives.
 Accordingly, the Compensation Committee looked to information about the Peer Group as one of a number of considerations in establishing executive compensation levels (as described in more detail below).
-In determining compensation for our named executive officers, the Compensation and the collective experience of the members of our Compensation Committee and executive and executive officers.
+In determining compensation for our named executive officers, the Compensation and the collective experience of the members of our Compensation Committee and executive management to establish our compensation practices.